What are scholarships and who should apply?

 Finally, subject-specific scholarships may also be offered in conjunction with academic excellence, usually funded by associations or companies that will benefit from your research.
 For example, the Siemans Foundation promotes engineering scholarships across the USA while the American Association of Certified Accountants targets their scholarships at up-and-coming talent in accounting.
 Having prior experience in a particular field may therefore benefit you in obtaining a scholarship.

 Considering the requirements listed here, it may not be obvious at first whether you have an exceptional or unique enough situation to qualify for a scholarship.
-To find out more about whether or not you’re able to apply, continue reading with Lesson 2.
+To find out more about whether or not you’re able to apply, continue reading with Chapter 2.